 The Planning and Zoning Commission is an eight (8) member Commission consisting of five (5) regular members and three (3) alternate members.
 The Commission was established by an Ordinance adopted at a Town Meeting on February 9, 1970.
 The Commission is responsible for the physical and social coordinated development of Thomaston in accordance with Thomaston’s Plan of Conservation and Development, the State of Connecticut Plan of Conservation and Development, the Regional Plan of Conservation and Development, and the Connecticut General Statutes.
-The Commission prepares, adopts, and implements a Plan of Conservation and Development; reviews and recommends municipal improvements pursuant to Section 8-24 of the Connecticut General Statutes; adopts, amends both zoning and subdivision regulations and reviews and acts upon referrals from federal, state, and regional agencies.
+The Commission prepares, adopts, and implements a Plan of Conservation and Development; reviews and recommends municipal improvements pursuant to Section 8-24 of the Connecticut General Statutes; adopts, amends both zoning and subdivision regulations, and reviews and acts upon referrals from federal, state, and regional agencies.
 The Commission also acts as the Aquifer

 |WILLIAM GUERRERA (D)

 ||JAN.
-3, 2016 – JAN.
-2, 2021
+3, 2020 - JAN.
+2, 2023

 ||JAN.
-3, 2013 - JAN.
-2, 2018
+3, 2019 - JAN.
+2, 2022

 JAN.
-3, 2017 - JAN.
-2, 2020
+3, 2021 - JAN.
+2, 2024

-The Commission meets at 7:00 P.M. the first Wednesday of each month in Thomaston Town Hall, 4th Level, Meeting Room # 1, 158 Main St., Thomaston, CT.
-For the 2017 meeting schedule click here.
+The Commission meets at 7:00 p.m. the first Wednesday of each month in Thomaston Town Hall, 4th Level, Meeting Room # 1, 158 Main St., Thomaston, CT.
+For the 2022 meeting schedule click here.

 Agendas & Minutes